-At this point, I’m guessing that all of you have heard of the hullabaloo surrounding the women-only screening of Wonder Woman at the Alamo Drafthouse (which still isn’t over, since two lawsuits have now been filed over it).
+At this point, I’m guessing that all of you have heard of the hullabaloo surrounding the women-only screening of Wonder Woman at the Alamo Drafthouse.
 This isn’t the first time there’s been a backlash like this, nor are we likely to stop seeing such responses any time soon.
 Something happens or is done specifically for women — you know, a screening, feminism, making it so birth control is actually covered by health insurance — and all of a sudden its, “Why are they getting special treatment?
 If we did something like this for men only, you’d have a hissy fit!”

-So I thought today, I’d take a moment and try to explain, for those who don’t get it, why groups and events created specifically for people who identify as female, and perhaps feminism in general (for the truly clueless, or perhaps just young and stupid, or cats), are necessary.
+So I thought today, I’d take a moment and try to explain, for those who don’t get it, why groups and events created specifically for people who identify as female, and perhaps feminism in general (for the truly clueless or perhaps just young and stupid), are necessary.
 And I’d like to use as my primary example a phenomenon that uniquely affects us: girl pockets.

 I was at work the other day wearing a pair of pants that I typically wear to work.
 I like them because they fit well, plus they’re twill and not jeans but not shorts.
 Thus I know that if I end up on a set that’s been overheated by lights, I won’t get too hot, but if the air-conditioning on a stage is pumping, I also won’t freeze to death if I accompany it with sweatshirt, which I always do.
 Basically, I need to show up for work prepared for a variety of situations, and this is also reflected in the fact that my work clothes require pockets, in order that I can keep my phone (I get all of my jobs via text these days), my sides (these are the miniaturized versions of the script pages that we’ll be shooting for the day that production hands out), and my gloves (for booming, carrying heavy cases and coiling cable) on me at all times, and also be able to shove in them things like lavaliere microphones, scissors, tape, foot foam, and other items which might be necessary for one of the many tasks that my work on set entails.
 Well, this pair of pants has four pockets, two front and two back, so you’d think, “perfect.”
 In reality, though, I was dropping stuff everywhere I went all day long.
 The problem?
 They’re girl pockets, meaning that they are small and shallow and completely impractical for keeping in anything you might need to keep on your person.
 I used to be able to fit a phone into a front pocket, but while phones have grown, girl pockets haven’t, so a large corner to a whole half the thing inevitably sticks out.
 Trying to get a wallet into one of these — yeah, I occasionally do that, even though I’m a woman.
 Crazy! — is just a joke, or an invitation for it to drop out or get grabbed by someone.
 I know from experience that even a small pair of thin gloves falls out of both the front pockets and the equally-if-not-more lame back pockets, unless you really ball them up and shove them down there.
 So why don’t I wear a different pair of pants to work, you’re asking?
 Well, because it’s not just these pants that have these stupid pockets, it’s just about everything I own.